 Consequently the EAT did not need to consider the second ground (the improper interpretation of whether the CCG was delivering public administrative functions) because Nicholls had been correctly applied.
 However, the EAT was critical of the lack of analysis and decided that it would have sent the matter back to the Tribunal had it found differently on the first Ground.

-The Tribunal was, however, found to have correctly identified the primary and ancillary activities of the CCG and that these did not affect whether there was an economic activity delivered by the CCG.
+The Tribunal was, however, found to have correctly identified the primary and ancillary activities of the CCG and that these did not affect whether there was an economic activity.

 What to take away